Skip to navigation Skip to content

 Newly arrived refugees

 Newly arrived refugees who are in receipt of an income support payment with mutual obligation requirements (for example, JobSeeker Payment (JSP), Youth Allowance (job seeker), Parenting Payment Single (PPS) (with mutual obligation requirements)) receive the 'Refugee in first 13 Weeks' (REF) mutual obligation requirement exemption for the first 13 weeks from their arrival in Australia.
-The exemption is an automatic exemption recorded on the Activities and Exemptions (AEX) screen for eligible refugees.
+The exemption is an automatic exemption recorded on the Activity and Exemptions Summary (AEX) screen for eligible refugees.

 The exemption period is manually adjusted to 11 weeks and 6 days at the new claim.
 See Refugee entrant service offer for more information on changing the exemption date.